ighinawho/ighinawho.github.io/publications.md

 **Radio Detection of VIK J2318—3113, the Most Distant Radio Loud Quasar (z = 6.44)**\
-L. Ighina*, S. Belladitta, A. Caccianiga, J. W. Broderick, G. Drouart, A. Moretti and N. Seymour, 2021, A&A, 647, L11.
+L. Ighina, S. Belladitta, A. Caccianiga, J. W. Broderick, G. Drouart, A. Moretti and N. Seymour, 2021, A&A, 647, L11.

 **X-ray properties of z > 4blazars**\